ora0600/apache-kafka-as-a-service-by-confluent/webinar3/Readme.md

 cd ../webinar1
 source ccloud-vars
 ./00_create_ccloudcluster.sh
-# this time we do need terraform
+# this time we do not need terraform
 ```
 Check if webinar1 environment is working via [Confluent Cloud UI](https://confluent.cloud/login)
 Now, Webinar1 setup is up and running and we can continue with webinar3